Message from Head Teacher

 Classes range from nursery (ages 4+) to Bar & Bat Mitzvah class and Religious Studies GCSE class (ages 14-16).

 10:00 – 11:00 – Lesson 1 & Hebrew Reading

 11:30 – 12:30 – Lesson 2

 We follow local school terms, as closely as Jewish festivals allow, ensuring that there is minimal disruption to the children and their school holidays.
-For the academic year 2020-2021, we will be operating on 32 Sundays.

 Our curriculum is designed to impart Jewish knowledge and Hebrew Reading in a fun, engaging and interactive manner.
 Each class will acquire Jewish knowledge which is age appropriate and will build on their prior knowledge on the topic.
 We pride ourselves on the quality and experience of our teaching staff and enjoy a high staff-to-student ratio, including a 1-1 Hebrew Reading Teacher.

 Year 3-5 Class

 Religious Studies GCSE Class

 Religious Perspectives on Contemporary Issues